Aliases for WIPI1 Gene

 External Ids for WIPI1 Gene

 This gene encodes a WD40 repeat protein.
 Members of the WD40 repeat family are key components of many essential biologic functions.
 They regulate the assembly of multiprotein complexes by presenting a beta-propeller platform for simultaneous and reversible protein-protein interactions.
 Members of the WIPI subfamily of WD40 repeat proteins, such as WIPI1, have a 7-bladed propeller structure and contain a conserved motif for interaction with phospholipids (Proikas-Cezanne et al., 2004 [PubMed 15602573]).[supplied by OMIM, Mar 2008]

 GeneCards Summary for WIPI1 Gene

 WIPI1 (WD Repeat Domain, Phosphoinositide Interacting 1) is a Protein Coding gene.
 Diseases associated with WIPI1 include Neurodegeneration With Brain Iron Accumulation 5 and Neurodegeneration With Brain Iron Accumulation.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Unfolded Protein Response.
+Among its related pathways are Transport to the Golgi and subsequent modification and Cellular Senescence.
 GO annotations related to this gene include receptor binding and estrogen receptor binding.
 An important paralog of this gene is WIPI2.

 UniProtKB/Swiss-Prot Summary for WIPI1 Gene

 Component of the autophagy machinery that controls the major intracellular degradation process by which cytoplasmic materials are packaged into autophagosomes and delivered to lysosomes for degradation (PubMed:28561066).
 Plays an important role in autophagy and in particular starvation- and calcium-mediated autophagy, as well as in mitophagy (PubMed:28561066).
 Functions downstream of the ULK1 and PI3-kinases that produce phosphatidylinositol 3-phosphate (PtdIns3P) on membranes of the endoplasmic reticulum once activated (PubMed:28561066).
 Binds phosphatidylinositol 3-phosphate (PtdIns3P), and maybe other phosphoinositides including PtdIns3,5P2 and PtdIns5P, and is recruited to phagophore assembly sites at the endoplasmic reticulum membranes (PubMed:28561066).
 There, it assists WIPI2 in the recruitment of ATG12-ATG5-ATG16L1 complex and LC3, and downstream of the ULK1 and PI3-kinase complexes.
 Involved in xenophagy of Staphylococcus aureus.
 Invading S.aureus cells become entrapped in autophagosome-like WIPI1 positive vesicles targeted for lysosomal degradation.
 Plays also a distinct role in controlling the transcription of melanogenic enzymes and melanosome maturation, a process that is distinct from starvation-induced autophagy.
 May also regulate the trafficking of proteins involved in the mannose-6-phosphate receptor (MPR) recycling pathway.